Girona: Old fortifications

 The old fortifications are another popular sight.
 Historically, these have played a vital role in protecting Girona from invaders for hundreds of years.
 The city wall of the old town was an important military construction built in Roman times in the 1st century BC.
 It was thoroughly rebuilt under the reign of Peter III the Ceremonious in the second half of the 14th century.
 The Roman wall was used as a foundation.
-At the start of the 16th century, the wall was absorbed in the city.
+At the start of the 16th century, the wall was absorbed into the city.
 The walled precinct lost its military value.
 Bit by bit, the wall was degrading, as parts were gradually altered from the inside and the outside.
-The walls and lookout towers that make up these fortifications are split in two - a small section in the north of the old town and a much larger section to the east and south.
+The walls and lookout towers that make up these fortifications are split in two - a small section to the north of the old town and a much larger section to the east and south.
 It is possible to walk the walls and climb the towers, where visitors can enjoy panoramic views of Girona and the surrounding countryside.

 Sant Feliu

 The Collegiate Church of Sant Feliu is noteworthy from an architectural point of view.
-Its style is 14th-century Gothic, the façade dating from the 18th, and it is one of the few Spanish churches which possesses a genuine spire.
+Its style is 14th-century Gothic, the façade dating from the 18th, and it is one of the few Spanish churches that possesses a genuine spire.
 It contains, besides the sepulchre of its patron and the tomb of the valiant Álvarez, a chapel dedicated to St. Narcissus, who according to tradition was one of the early bishops of the see.